-How to Prepare for the USMLE Step 1
+How to Prepare for the USMLE Step 1: A Complete Study Guide

 Learn how to effectively prepare for the USMLE Step 1 with useful advice and proven strategies.

-Gaining acceptance into medical school marks a significant achievement, but it is still very early in your journey towards becoming a doctor.
-As you progress, you’ll encounter numerous milestones that will challenge your knowledge and skills.
-Among these, the United States Medical Licensing Examination (USMLE) series of exams stand out as pivotal checkpoints that you must clear to progress through your medical education and obtain your license to practice.
-This exam is divided into three parts, with the first two occurring before you even apply for a post-medical school residency.
-Performing well on each USMLE step exam is very important because your results greatly influence your ability to successfully progress from Basic Sciences to Clinical Medicine (in medical school), and then secure a residency after graduation.
+Performing well on each USMLE step exam is very important because your results greatly influence your ability to successfully progress from Basic Sciences to Clinical Medicine (in medical school) and then secure a residency after graduation.
 Given the weight of these assessments, thorough preparation is essential in order to ensure you perform well.

 How to Study for the USMLE Step 1